The SuppoRTT Process

 Follow-up survey - within the first few months of return

-Once the trainee has been back at work for a few months, they will be sent a survey about their return-to-work experience.
+Once the trainee has been back at work for a few months, they will be sent a feedback questionnaire about their return-to-work experience.
 It can be completed anonymously and we are very grateful for any feedback that we receive.